adrihans/Decoding_NER_Biases/docs/index.md

 - 1. Applying the models to every possible sentences.

 This has been developped inside the notebooks, but given our computational power we could not apply the model to every possible sentences for most of the explored biases.

-Indeed, this is what they were doing in the article, but our computational power allowed us to compute the results for the four models in about 2 hours.
+Indeed, this is what they were doing in the article, but our computational power allowed us to compute the results on 100 000 sentences for the four models in about 2 hours.

 - 2. Using another validation method.

 As we said, we validated the models if and only if the complete substring consisting in the named entity was indeed contained inside the spacy prediction string.
 This method seems correct, but it can worsen the results of long named entity strings.

-But there is a tradeoff because if the complete named entity is not recognized it's not good either.
+Yet, it is a quite difficult issue, because one could argue that if the complete named entity is not recognized it's not good either.
 We could have computed some kind F_beta score, but in order to do that we would have to make sure there wasn't any other named entity inside the sentence.
 This was not possible for most of our experimentations, especially with the first names since it consisted in three first names per sentence.

 - 3. Exploring the label of the results.

 The other main improvement could have been to check if the named entity were recognized as what they actually are.

-For instance, a person name could be recognized by the algorithm as a company name, but given our procedure we give a score of one to the algorithm.
+For instance, a person name could be recognized by the algorithm as a company name, but given our validation procedure we did not check that.
 Exploring the label could add different elements to the project.
 Possible new biases could emerge : are white people first names recognized by the algorithm more recognized as a person names than those of a different ethnicity for instance ?
 Another metric could also have been implemented.

 ------------------------------------------------------------